pulp/pulp_installer/docs/clustering.md

 This relies on a round-robin DNS record that points to all 2 Pulp servers:
 * `example-pulp-load-balanced-hostname.fqdn`

+This also relies on shared storage (such as NFS) being hosted at the following address:
+* `example-nfs-server:/var/lib/pulp`

+Adjust the pre_task `Mount /var/lib/pulp` as needed for your shared storage.

 This deployment can be scaled up by adding more pulp servers.

+Scaling up is performed by:
+* Adjusting `- hosts:` to include the new servers (such as `example-pulp-server3`)
+* Re-running the installer
-This is performed by re-running the installer with additional hosts (such as `example-pulp-server3`) , and then adjusting the DNS record to add them.
+* Adjusting the DNS record to add them.

 ```
 ---